Dimtemp/AzureDataFactory/lab-10-vm-sql.md

 	![Picture 17](images/dp-3300-module-11-lab-17.png)

-	Note—you can also configure the storage for your SQL Server VM on this screen.
 	By default, the SQL Server Azure VM templates create one premium disk with read caching for data, one premium disk without caching for transaction log, and uses the local SSD (D:\ on Windows) for tempdb.

+	Reconfigure both data and transaction log disks for 8 GB of disk space.

+	Please notice!
+If you fail to reconfigure the disks, it will costs you a lot of money since the default size per disk is 1 TB.
+This might stop you from performing additional exercises.

 9. Select the Review + create button.
 Then select the Create button.
-‎

     ![Picture 18](images/dp-3300-module-11-lab-18.png)